 It is better to keep the same goal during a real work phase, then update it only when the product direction actually changes.

-you are moving from a prototype to a more serious version.
+You might change it if you are redesigning the UX, changing the target user, changing the product philosophy, or moving from a prototype to a more serious version.

-But if you change the goal for every small task, it loses much of its value.
+But if you change the goal for every small task, it loses most of its value.

 /goal Build a modern app